 - If specific requirements warrant additional space (e.g. reverse line picking), incorporate it

-In ambient storage, you can address this problem relatively easily by removing rack bays – given that capacity is not an issue.
-This might expose columns so make sure this constraint is integrated into the warehouse design and have adequate safety measures in place to ensure those columns are visible to traffic.
+In ambient storage, you can often address this problem relatively easily by removing rack bays – given that capacity is not an issue.
+This might expose columns, so make sure this constraint is integrated into the warehouse design and have adequate safety measures in place to ensure those columns are visible to traffic.

-For refrigerated space, where walls might separate the dock from storage areas, extending the depth of your dock might be more difficult and costly.
+In a DC with refrigerated space, where walls might separate the dock from storage areas, extending the depth of your dock might be more difficult and costly.
 This requires a feasibility and cost/benefit analysis.

 That overhead space is not all lost!

 What about all that empty space above the dock?
 If you’re designing a new facility, office space represents the obvious choice.
 Otherwise, you can store empty pallets in racks hanging from the ceiling.
+Whatever you decide to do about it, just remember that adequately sizing your dock should always be part of the plan in designing a warehouse that meets your capacity needs.